Professional opportunities

 • Careers Advice

 Every canton offers its individual careers service (often referred to as BIZ, Career guidance and information centers, see contacts below) where you can seek vocational, educational and career guidance.
 Advisers will be able to inform you about the different training pathways open to you.
 They also have a good idea if the training you are interested in gives you easy access to the job market.
 Make an appointment to get face-to-face advice and you will be in a better place to assess your situation and the options available to you.
-Young people are usually able to seek advice in their town or canton free of charge.

 These projects are time-consuming.
 They will be beneficial if you are looking for a regular activity or if you are preparing for university admission.